Godmartinz/Node-LTI-1.3-library/README.md

 - Tool's Base URL <Tool Base URL>
 - Tool's Description, if desired
 - Mark the tool as a 'LTI1.3' Tool
-- Tool's Public Key -- you will need to come back and add this in a moment, see below about generating a Public/Private key pair
+- Tool's Public Key -- you will need to come back and add this in a moment, see below about obtaining your Public key
 - Initiate Login URL - < Tool Base URL > + '/oidc'
 - Redirection URIs - all of the endpoints that may be used, for example < Tool Base URL >/project/submit
 - Enable Assignment and Grade Services, if Tool should send grades to Platform